aalya-gupta05/aalya-gupta05/README.md

 ### 📫 Let's connect

-I'm always open to collaborating, learning, or just talking about interesting ideas.
+I'm always open to collaborating, learning or just talking about interesting ideas.

 <p>
   <a href="mailto:aalya_ua2504aih02@iitp.ac.in">📧 Email me</a>